 A common size income statement occurs when every line item on the income statement is shown as a percentage of sales.
 This allows for easier comparison to other companies or across specific time periods.

-How to Common Size Financial Statements
+How to Common Size an Income Statement

-The common size income statement for Company A shows operating profits are 25% of sales (25/100).
-The same calculation for Company B shows operating profits at 75% of sales (15/20).
+The common size income statement for Company ABC shows operating profits are 25% of sales (25/100).
+The same calculation for Company XYZ shows operating profits at 75% of sales (15/20).

 To common size a balance sheet, the analyst restates each line item contained in the balance sheet as a percent of total assets.
 Analysts are generally most interested in ratios that measure liquidity such as cash/total assets and financial strength, which is often measured by long-term debt/assets.

 Common Size Balance Sheet Formula

 The formula for calculating a balance sheet into a common size balance sheet you must divide each line item by total assets.

 Example of Common Size Balance Sheet

 Here is an example of how useful information is revealed by the common size balance sheets.

 Assume Company ABC has long-term debt of $200 million and total assets of $800 million.
 Company XYZ, which is smaller, has long-term debt of only $100 million and total assets of $300 million.